-Individual Health Care plans will be drawn up for children requiring ongoing intimate care to suit their individual circumstances (appendix 4).
+Individual Health Care plans will be drawn up for children requiring ongoing intimate care to suit their individual circumstances (appendix 4) within the mainstream school.
 It is vital that these plans are prepared prior to admission, and where possible opportunities are made for the child and family to meet the staff who will be providing intimate care.
 The plan should be signed by all who contribute and reviewed on a regular basis.